 How Daniel and His Friends Distinguished Themselves

 At the end of their training, the four Hebrews were personally interviewed by Nebuchadnezzar and found to excel all the other boys.
-Their superior knowledge and bearing earned each a position in the king's service (verse 19).
-Subsequently, after years of listening to their advice on matters of government, the king rated the four Hebrews as ten times wiser than all his other counselors (verse 20).
+Their superior knowledge and bearing earned each a position in the king's service (v.
+19).
+Subsequently, after years of listening to their advice on matters of government, the king rated the four Hebrews as ten times wiser than all his other counselors (v.
+20).

-The first year of Cyrus (verse 21) was not the year of Daniel's death or demotion, but probably the year when Daniel retired from active government service.
-Daniel's death occurred no earlier than the third year of Cyrus, the date of the last vision in the Book of Daniel (Daniel 10:1).
+The first year of Cyrus (v.
+21) was not the year of Daniel's death or demotion, but probably the year when Daniel retired from active government service.
+Daniel's death occurred no earlier than the third year of Cyrus, the date of the last vision in the Book of Daniel (Dan.
+10:1).